MoonDragon-MD/YouTubeLiveTranslation/README.md

 If you want here is a youtube link of the live [Goodwood Festival of Speed 2025](https://www.youtube.com/watch?v=GnRHgwn5F8k)

 Remember to enable the [LibreTranslate server](https://hub.docker.com/r/libretranslate/libretranslate) first and then the subtitles on the video

+Usually the translation is available only after the live broadcast is over, while the live broadcast is in the original language with subtitles in that language (if available)